-- 4.1 The Act did not prescribe the contents of the Code (save to be consistent with the seven Nolan principles) and accordingly the version of the Members' Code of Conduct adopted by the Full Council was a version promoted by the Public Law Partnership.
-This was to ensure a consistent approach across the County and to ensure that all council's (County, districts and parishes) adopted the same version of the Code to provide a sense of clarity for Councillors. - 4.2 The Borough Council's Code was adopted by the Town and Parish Council's in the Borough.
-The Borough Council's Code has been operating successfully in the past year without any apparent difficulties or concerns and I would propose that the Committee continues to keep the Code under annual review and makes recommendations to Full Council regarding any subsequent amendments in the light of experience. - 4.3 The Act requires the Monitoring Officer to compile and publish on the Borough Council's website a Register of Members' Interests.
+- 4.1 The Act did not prescribe the contents of the Code (save that it should be consistent with the seven Nolan Principles) and accordingly the version of the Members' Code of Conduct adopted by Full Council was the version promoted by the Public Law Partnership.
+This was to ensure a consistent approach across the County and to ensure that all council's (county, districts and parishes) adopted the same version of the Code to provide a sense of clarity for Councillors. - 4.2 The Borough Council's Code was also adopted by the majority of the Town and Parish Council's in the Borough.
+Several Parish Councils have subsequently changed their Code.
+The Borough Council's Code has been operating successfully in the past year without any apparent difficulties or concerns and I would propose that the Committee continues to keep the Code under annual review and considers whether to make any recommendations to Full Council regarding any required amendments in the light of experience. - 4.3 The Act requires the Monitoring Officer to compile and publish on the Borough Council's website a Register of Members' Interests.
 This includes Disclosable Pecuniary Interests for both Councillors and their partners and pecuniary and non- pecuniary interests just for Councillors.
 All the Borough Councillors interests are published and most of those of the Town and Parish Councillors in the Borough have also been published on the Borough Council's website.
-However, the Act did not make it a statutory requirement for all existing Councillors to register their declarable interests.
-The Act does however make it an offence for a councillor to fail to register their declarable interests within a period of 28 days of becoming elected.
-However, the Government stated in its guidance: -
+The Act does make it an offence for a councillor to fail to register their declarable interests within a period of 28 days of becoming elected. - 4.4 The Borough Council's Committee Management Information System (CMIS) enables the Register of Members' Interests to be published in line with the Government's transparency agenda so that all Councillors' information is in one place on the website.
+The Monitoring Officer has the ability to agree with a Councillor that certain interests can be redacted from the public register as being a "sensitive interest" in specified circumstances.
+This has recently been brought to the attention of all Borough and Parish Councillors in the light of recent events. - 4.5 Training on the Code on Conduct is offered regularly by the Monitoring Officer for Borough Councillors together with refresher training for Parish Councils.